Update 24 June 2020: Chart below now compares the various tariffs using the 2020-2021 prices.

 Update 10 Jan 2017.
 Note that these tariffs are in AEST (ie do not follow daylight saving changes).
 See official Aurora page for details of these tariffs.

-Aurora Energy will introduce two new time-of-use tariffs, from 1 July 2016 on an opt-in basis.
+Aurora Energy introduced two new time-of-use tariffs, from 1 July 2016 on an opt-in basis.
 One for residential customers and one for small business customers.

 TREA made a submission to the Economic Regulator supporting the introduction of this tariff on an opt-in basis.
 We believe that it will provide an incentive for the industry to offer new production and services and it will provide participating customers with an incentive to modify their consumption behaviour in ways in which both saves them money and reduces long term network costs.